-Theory tests have also been cancelled for the next few months.
-This will cause problems for those of you whose theory test runs out shortly (you may have to take it again if it runs out, however, this is under review, we will let you know when we get confirmation) and for those of you who have not taken your theory test yet as it will delay you passing your driving test.
+Theory tests have also been cancelled.
+This will cause problems for those of you whose theory test runs out shortly as you will have to take it again if it runs out before you can pass your practical driving test.
+For those of you who have not taken your theory test yet as it will delay you passing your driving test.
 We recommend using this time to practise your theory test training to ensure you the best chance of passing your theory and keeping your driving goals on track.
 If you have already passed your theory then revisiting the training and practise is still a useful way of maintaining your driving skills between driving lessons.
 Go Theory offers a limited resource that you can get started on for free.